Marconiusiii/OhCraps/README.md

 If you've made Place Bets, Lay Bets, or Hard Ways bets, you can have them Working on the Come Out roll.
 Generally, when you make a Place Bet or Hard Ways bet before a Point is established, the bets are Off by default, meaning they will not be affected by the roll of the dice.
 Having your bets "Working" means that you are turning them on and they will be affected by the next roll of the dice.

+If you've made Come or Don't Come bets in a previous hand and they are still on the table during the Come Out roll, the Come or Don't Come bets will always be working, but any odds that have been bet will automatically be off by default.
+Toggling Working bets on in this case will turn the Odds or Lay Odds back on for those bets.

-If you've Placed, Laid, or made Hard Ways Bets, typing 'w' in the Place Your Bets prompt and hitting Enter will set them all to be Working on the Come Out Roll.
+If you've Placed, Laid, or made Hard Ways  or Come/Don't Come Bets, typing 'w' in the Place Your Bets prompt and hitting Enter will set them all to be Working on the Come Out Roll.
 You can toggle this on and off by typing 'w' again.

 #### Proposition Bets